kubewarden/rfc/rfc/0026-policy-serv-perms-mapping-policy.md

 Mitigation:

-Cluster Operator should either not allow low-privileged users to deploy namespaced policies, map their namespaced policies to the default `for-namespaced-policies` PolicyServer, or configure themselves a PolicyServer with a list of desired host-capabilities to allow.
+Cluster Operator should either:
+* not allow low-privileged users to deploy namespaced policies
+* map their namespaced policies to the default `for-namespaced-policies` PolicyServer
+* configure themselves a PolicyServer with a list of desired host-capabilities to allow.

 ### Threat: PolicyServer Compromise